Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Introduction

 \section{Introduction}

-The seminal paper of J. Martin Bland and Douglas G. Altman~\cite{Bland1986} is a graphical plot approach to detect equivalence of two measurement techniques.
-It has been applied in several medical areas to compare a variety of data~\cite{Bland1999, Misyura2018, Pesola2010, Atkinson1998, Shimada2015, Lo2017, Aasvee2015}.
+Bland and Altman's~\cite{Bland1986} paper introduced a graphical approach to compare two measurement techniques using peak flow meters, which has become well-known and widely used in various medical fields.
+This method has been applied to compare modern peak flow meters~\cite{Pesola2010}, DNA sequencing methods~\cite{Misyura2018}, athletes' performance~\cite{Atkinson1998}, blood pressure measurements~\cite{Shimada2015}, muscle tone quantification~\cite{Lo2017}, and validation of self-reported height and weight~\cite{Aasvee2015}.
+It has been referenced in over 35,000 scientific publications.

-Bland and Altman proposed in 1986 what would become their famous method.
-In a nutshell, Bland-Altman plots assess the 95\% limits of agreement (LoA) given by the mean difference of individual measurements provided by two techniques plus or minus 1.96 times the standard deviation plotted as horizontal lines.
-When the LoA are smaller than a given tolerance (differences small enough to be considered clinically unimportant) the two techniques are assumed to have acceptable equivalence~\cite{Jones2011, Taffe2020, Parker2020}.
-More recently, confidence intervals were added around the upper and lower LoA~\cite{Creasy1956, Carkeet2015, Taffe2020b, Christensen2020}.
-Although providing a little more room for the tolerance, LoAs may be regarded as a statistical test for the band limits but do not provide any decision for the technique's equivalence.
+In a nutshell, Bland-Altman plots assess the 95\% limit of agreement (LoA) given by a band from the mean difference~$\pm 1.96$~standard deviation of two techniques' measurements.
+If the range between the lower and upper LoA is clinically unimportant, the techniques are assumed equivalent~\cite{Jones2011,Taffe2020,Parker2020}.
+More recently, confidence intervals were added at the upper and the lower LoA~\cite{Creasy1956,Zou2013,Carkeet2015,Taffe2020b,Christensen2020} to provide some range for tolerance.
+However, this tolerance only provides a statistical test for the band limits, not an additional decision for technique equivalence.
 Bland-Altman plot method is, therefore, subjective~\cite{Watson2010}.
-The importance is attributable by the researcher as a threshold and it is a situation equivalent to acceptance of a null hypothesis by visual inspection of the graph without any measurement of the amount of equivalence and without inferential statistical support.
+The clinical importance is attributable by the researcher as a threshold and it is a situation equivalent to acceptance of a null hypothesis by visual inspection of the graph without any measurement of the amount of equivalence and inferential statistical support.

-Perhaps due to the lack of this support, the equivalence evaluation gave room to misunderstandings and anecdotal interpretation of data, sometimes even against the original author's recommendation.
-It is frequently misinterpreted as "two exams are equivalent when the majority of all data are located within the band limits"~\cite{Watson2010,Giavarina2015}, which always verify (ranging from 73\% to 100\% independently of the data distribution, according to Chebychev's inequality theorem~\cite{Frost, Savage1961}), or "the points inside the band must be uniformly distributed" (never stated by the original authors).
-Bland-Altman plot method is insufficient in the sense that it does not carry more than a visual decision.
+Due to a lack of statistical support, the equivalence approach led to misunderstandings and anecdotal interpretation of data, sometimes contrary to the original author's recommendation.
+It is often misinterpreted as ``two exams are equivalent when the majority of data are within the band limits,"~\cite{Watson2010,Giavarina2015} which is always true, ranging from 75\% to 100\% independently of the data distribution according to Chebychev's inequality theorem~\cite{Frost,Savage1961}, or as ``the points inside the band must be uniformly distributed", which was never stated by the original authors.
+Bland-Altman plot method is insufficient as it only provides a visual decision.